Photo © April Pedersen Santinon

 Who's riding all those bicycles you see on the roads of the Veneto?
 Bikes are part of everyday life, so you'll always find plenty of people using them for transportation to work, school, and shopping, as well as recreation (you don't see many joggers here).
 As for the "serious" riders, they come in many categories...

-are weekend racers with jobs and families, who race for the love of it (hence amatori).
-The racing is fast and challenging.
+These are the true amateur racers: men and women with jobs and families, who race each weekend strictly for the love of it (hence amatori).
+The racing is, fast, serious, and competitive.
 Some cicloamatori are ex-pros who missed the sport.
 This term is often used (by the press, for example) to distinguish a "serious" cyclist, i.e., one wearing a kit, helmet, cycling shoes, etc, from a simple ciclista, which means anyone anyone riding a bike.

-are strong, fast, expert recreational riders.
-Competitive granfondo riders fit this designation, and there's an Italian Cycling Federation license just for this category.
+are strong, fast, serious, expert recreational riders.
+Gran fondo riders also fit into this category.

-are serious, experienced, and (usually) competant, but non-competitive cyclists who like to ride at a more relaxed pace (relatively speaking!), have fun, and enjoy the sights and cameraderie.
+are not touring cyclists with bikepacking bags or panniers on their bikes, but serious and competant, but non-competitive cyclists who like to ride at a more relaxed pace (relatively speaking), have fun, and enjoy the sights and cameraderie.
 There are even competitions and championships for this group.

-The word ombra means "shadow," but in the Veneto dialect, it has come to mean a nip of one's favorite alcoholic beverage (Prosecco wine is a favorite).
+The word ombra means "shadow," but in the Veneto language it has come to mean a nip of one's favorite alcoholic beverage (Prosecco is a favorite).
 Ciclo ombre are cyclists who head out for a bike ride but spend more time stopping for ombre than they do in the saddle!
-My friends and I occasionally fall into this category, except that our pick-me-ups of choice are coffee, pastries, and ice cream.

 Giuliano Calore, a cyclist who defies categorization.
 The exploits of this musician and champion of acrobatic cycling from Padua have earned him the title "Cyclist of the Impossible."
 For example?